Electric-Coin-Company/zashi-android/docs/Architecture.md

 # Multiplatform
 While this repository is for an Android application, efforts are made to give multiplatform flexibility in the future.
 Specific adaptions that are being made:
- * Where possible, common code is extracted into multiplatform modules
+ * Where possible, common code is extracted into multiplatform modules.
+This sometimes means that additional modules with an `-android` suffix exist to add Android-specific extensions.
+In the future, we would like to move towards multiplatform modules with source directories along the lines of commonJvmMain, jvmMain, and androidMain.
  * In UI state management code, Kotlin Flow is often preferred over Android LiveData and Compose State to grant future flexibility
  * Saver is preferred over @Parcelize for objects in the SDK